Redesigning the Scheduling Experience

 I generated multiple concepts for the main view and the schedule-setting flow, exploring different hierarchies, interaction patterns, and levels of guidance.
 By comparing how each concept addressed friction points such as discoverability and cognitive load, I converged on a direction that offered clearer structure and more efficient interactions.

-The redesigned scheduling experience delivered measurable improvements in usability and efficiency.
+The redesigned scheduling experience resulted in clear improvements across both user experience and efficiency.

-• User satisfaction increased from 3.2 to 4.6, reflecting improved clarity and confidence during schedule setup.
+• User satisfaction increased significantly, improving from 3.2 to 4.6, indicating reduced frustration and higher confidence when managing schedules.

 Choose the cleaning mode